mjmaza02/cv-project/README.md

 This downloads the `ADE20K` image set, as well as the `ResNet50dilated_PPM` model.

-To use the pruner, make sure to add the following to any notebook:
+To use the pruner, make sure to add the following to any notebook AT THE TOP:

 ```
+!pip install ./semseg/
 !pip install ./acosp/
 ```